lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Not coincidentally, the 1790s are also a decade in which some literary “canons” begin to take form, adjudicating between the “right” and “wrong” literatures.
-[The big one is the gothic!]
+The “wrong” literature might be rejected as politically inflammatory, or ‘lowbrow’ and unrefined, or over-popular with women — or, as in the case of the Gothic, all of these at once.
 E.J.
 Clery’s The Rise of Supernatural Fiction, 1762-1800 provides an account of what was at stake for the representations of supernatural events in supernatural stories in fiction, drama, and popular news.
-The “rise” she describes not so much an increase in volume and prominence of supernatural stories, since her starting point in 1762 (the Cock Lane ghost) is a major national phenomenon with many imitators.
+The “rise” she describes is not so much an increase in volume and prominence of supernatural stories, since her starting point in 1762 (the Cock Lane ghost) is a major national phenomenon with many imitators.
 Rather, supernatual fiction ‘rises’ when it acquires cultural legitimacy.
 [Michael Gamer] [But these aesthetic debates take on higher stakes due to the political context: corresponding societies] [also somehow Hannah More!!] [it is not neutral, there will be competing narratives, we must accept them all?]

+#### cite someone re: canons? ####

+“as per e.g. Guillory or Bourdieu, and the idea of cultural capital, a set of texts studied, produced, valued (to varying degrees over time)”

+### more similar than different ###

+All of these schools of writing are, I argue, more similar than they are distinct, in the print marketplace of the 1790s.
+Which is to say, all of these individual writers are choosing strategies from the same pool of constrained choices.
+[Gothic strategies - Gamer] [Corresponding society strategies] [Poetic strategies - Mary Robinson] [Hannah More] [CONCLUSION: have to deal with everything at once; individuals, variety]